p-i-c-o/tunesreloaded/README.md

 # TunesReloaded

-[`TunesReloaded`](https://tunesreloaded.com) is a web-based classic iPod tool to add/manage songs directly, including .mp3's and .flacs.
+[TunesReloaded](https://tunesreloaded.com) is a web-based classic iPod tool to add/manage songs directly, including .mp3's and .flacs.
 It runs entirely in the browser and uses the File System Access API to read and write directly to an iPod.

 ## Features

 - Manage tracks and playlists from the iPod’s database
 - Add/remove tracks via file picker or drag-and-drop, then sync in one batch
 - Native .flac upload support!
-- Supports all legacy iPod classic's / non iPod touch models*
+- Supports all legacy iPod's (with 30-pin connector, non touch)*
 - Mac, Windows, Linux, ChromeOS are all supported!
 ## Quickstart
 ![TunesReloaded screenshot](assets/ipod_1.png)
 ![TunesReloaded screenshot](assets/ipod_2.png)

-1. Open [`TunesReloaded`](https://tunesreloaded.com) in a Chromium-based browser (Chrome / Edge).
+1. Open [TunesReloaded](https://tunesreloaded.com) in a Chromium-based browser (Chrome / Edge).
 2. Connect your iPod to your computer.
 3. Grant WebUSB permission so the app can identify your iPod model (required for correct database handling).
 4. Select the **root folder of the iPod drive** when prompted for file access.